nss-day-cohort-43/Capstone-Time-Getting-Started/Example.md

 ## Contact Info
 * Name
 * Email Address:
-* Github (Repo or Your Account):
+* Project Github Repo

-## Pre Approval - get a 👍
+## Idea 👍
 Name of Project: RunDiary

-Brief Proposal: (The problem you are trying to solve and how you plan to solve it ) `An app to track training runs and races.
+Idea: (The problem you are trying to solve and how you plan to solve it ) `An app to track training runs and races.
 Entries can contain diary-style information and will be displayed to users in a calendar format.`

-## Final Proposal (After you get the 👍 on your pre proposal)
+## Proposal (After you get the 👍 on your idea)

 Overview of app:
 `An app to track training runs and races.
 Entries can contain diary-style information and will be displayed to users in a calendar format.`